Gowerlabs/lumomat/README.md

 ### LUMO stimulus data

-The SNIRF format expects stimuli to be be recorded as set of conditions, where each condition can have multiple trials which are recorded as a start time, a duration, and an amplitude.
+The SNIRF format expects stimuli to be recorded as a set of conditions, where each condition can have multiple trials which are recorded as a start time, a duration, and an amplitude.

 The LUMO system does not explicitly record stimuli in this format, instead it provides for the recording of *event markers*, each of which consists of a string (the name of the event) and the time of occurrence.
 In a practical (f)NIRS experiment event markers may be used with a-priori knowledge of the stimulus duration, or different markers might be used to indicate the start and end of a stimulus condition.